 David H. Kistenbroker is Co-Leader of the white collar and securities litigation practice of Dechert LLP and managing partner of the firm’s Chicago office.
 He represents publicly traded companies and their directors and officers in securities class actions, SEC investigations, internal investigations and corporate governance disputes.

 Mr. Kistenbroker is recognized annually by peers and clients across the country as a leading trial lawyer and has been featured in The National Law Journal for securing one of the top ten defense verdicts in the nation.
-He has been recommended by Benchmark Litigation (2008–2014) for securities litigation, Chambers USA (2008–2013) for general commercial litigation, Illinois Super Lawyers (2005–2013) and the Legal 500 United States for securities shareholder litigation in 2013.
+He has been recommended by Benchmark Litigation (2008–2014) for securities litigation, Chambers USA (2008–2014) for general commercial litigation, and Illinois Super Lawyers (2005–2013) and the Legal 500 United States (2013–2014) for securities shareholder litigation.
 The Directorship 100 list (2010–2014) has also included Mr. Kistenbroker as one of the most influential people in corporate governance and the boardroom.

 Mr. Kistenbroker frequently writes and lectures on the topics of securities litigation, directors’ and officers’ insurance matters and corporate governance.
 He served as co-chair of the Practising Law Institute Securities Litigation & Enforcement Institute for 2011.